 It can also be extremely expensive, as international orders are subjected to import duties, taxes, and fees that can balloon shipping costs, discourage buyers, and cut into your profits or bottom line.

 3PLs with international warehouses help alleviate these burdens by allowing you to store inventory within the country you’re shipping to.
 This drastically reduces the distance orders must travel, meaning that orders arrive more quickly and cost less to ship.

 Additionally, because your inventory is stored locally and never leaves the country, your brand can bypass many import duties and customs fees that you would otherwise be forced to absorb or pass on to the customer.

 Distribute inventory more tactically

-When you have access to a solid network of fulfillment centers, you have the freedom to distribute your inventory between multiple locations.
+When you have access to a solid network of fulfilment centres, you have the freedom to distribute your inventory between multiple locations.

 By distributing inventory strategically, you can better manage inventory holding costs, allocate product to best meet customer demand regionally, and protect your business from inventory loss in the event of unforeseen disasters.

-Based on this data, our tool calculates your ideal inventory distribution proportions, so that you know precisely how much inventory to store at each fulfillment center to minimize shipping time, maximize cost savings, and prevent stockouts.
+Based on this data, our tool calculates your ideal inventory distribution proportions, so that you know precisely how much inventory to store at each fulfilment centre to minimise shipping time, maximise cost savings, and prevent stockouts.